LFDM/treebank-transform/README.md

 ## Usage

-You can transform the example file from your command line to check the output of this tool:
+You can transform the example files from your command line to check the output of this tool:

 ```
   $ treebank-transform do examples/cicero_catilina_sample.xml
+  $ treebank-transform do examples/hesiod_shield_of_heracles.xml
 ```

 ## Contributing